State funerals in the United States: Religious service

 A national funeral service, with a religious theme, is traditionally held at Washington National Cathedral in Washington, D.C., or at another church, depending on the president's religious faith.
-Funeral services for Dwight D. Eisenhower, Ronald Reagan, Gerald Ford, and George H.W.
-Bush were held at the Cathedral.
+Funeral services for Dwight D. Eisenhower, Ronald Reagan, Gerald Ford, George H.W.
+Bush, and Jimmy Carter were held at the cathedral.
 William Howard Taft had his funeral at All Souls' Church, Unitarian, where he was a congregant.
 John F. Kennedy's requiem mass was held at the Cathedral of St. Matthew the Apostle, as he was a Roman Catholic.
 A funeral service was held for Lyndon B. Johnson at National City Christian Church, as he worshipped there often while president.

 Various foreign dignitaries, heads of state, royalty, and government officials attend.
 On the matter of seating arrangements, the family of the deceased is immediately followed by federal government officials, and then by foreign heads of state who are arranged alphabetically by the English spelling of the countries in which they represent.
 Royalty representing heads of state, such as princes and dukes, come next, followed by foreign heads of government, such as prime ministers and premiers.
 During the funeral service, military top brass sit in the north transept and extended family members sit in the south transept, if the funeral service is held at Washington National Cathedral.
 The length of these religious services has varied.
 More recent ones have tended to include multiple eulogies and thus have been longer.
 Eisenhower's was roughly thirty minutes.
 Bush's was slightly over two hours.